endeepak/transformers/README.md

 Transformers [![Build Status](http://travis-ci.org/endeepak/transformers.png)](http://travis-ci.org/endeepak/transformers)
 ============

 Transformers is an extension to hash to allow various transformations using simple DSL.
-It also has optional rails extension which can used to dry up frequently used transformations applied on action params.
+It also has optional rails extension to dry up frequently applied transformations on controller params.

 Install
 =======